-There are two key differences between the Bona and Swiffer spray mops that impact performance.
-First, the way in which each mop sprays the cleaning solution, and secondly, the material of the mop head.
+There are two critical differences between the Bona and Swiffer spray mops that impact performance.
+First, how each mop sprays the cleaning solution, and secondly, the material of the mop head.

 When you spray the cleaning solution with the Bona mop, it comes out wide and evenly, ensuring every inch of the floor gets a proper cleaning.

-The Bona mop head is made out of microfiber cloth which has become a very popular cleaning fabric in recent years.
+The Bona mop head is made out of microfiber cloth, which has become a trendy cleaning fabric in recent years.
 Microfiber has electrostatic properties that attract dust, dirt, and allergens.
-As an added bonus, it ultra-soft and delicate on surfaces and ideal for cleaning wood floors.
+As a bonus, it ultra-soft and delicate on surfaces and ideal for cleaning wood floors.

 I was extremely pleased with the results of the Bona spray mop.
 On each surface, it effectively cleaned, shined, and made my floors look as good as new.

-My only complaint about the Bona spray mop performance is that it was somewhat difficult to navigate the mop in small surfaces due to the large 15-inch mop head.
+My only complaint about the Bona spray mop performance is that it was somewhat challenging to navigate the mop in small surfaces due to the large 15-inch mop head.

-The Swiffer WetJet sprays cleaning solution narrower than Bona, similar to a water gun, which makes it difficult to evenly distribute the solution throughout the floor.
+The Swiffer WetJet sprays the cleaning solution narrower than Bona, similar to a water gun, which makes it difficult to distribute the solution throughout the floor evenly.

-The Swiffer WetJet mop pads are disposable and designed for a single use.
-They feature an “Absorb and Lock” strip which is essentially a textured stripe down the middle of the pad that helps lock in dirt and grime and more effectively clean your floors.
+The Swiffer WetJet mop pads are disposable and designed for single use.
+They feature an “Absorb and Lock” strip, which is essentially a textured stripe down the middle of the pad that helps lock in dirt and grime and more effectively clean your floors.

 Just like the Bona, Swiffer did a great job cleaning several different floors in my home.